Why Do You Write?

 So, WHY do I keep taking on marketing projects when I passionately LOVE writing fiction?

 It’s not a money thing.
-Not anymore.
-I spent 6 yrs writing fiction, produced four full length novels and a short story series, and haven’t made enough to pay for a family vacation to [pick your favorite vacation spot].
-Marketing has always paid the bills.
-At this rate, at my age, money isn’t the driver preventing me from writing fiction like it was when I gave up fine writing to focus on my ‘real career,’ over 6 yrs ago now.
+I’ve spent 20 yrs writing fiction, produced two novels and two short story series, and haven’t made enough to pay for a family vacation to [pick your favorite vacation spot].
+Marketing has always paid the bills, so the minimal sales on my books isn’t preventing me from writing fiction like my full-time ‘real’ career did.

 If it ain’t money, then I’m thinking it must be my ego preventing me from writing fiction.
 Beyond paying bills, making money is very validating!
 So is helping moms looking to become CEOs, or coders developing their latest SaaS—it’s fun turning entrepreneurs onto the knowledge they need to make their marketing work to grow their business.